Tools designed to help the PE firm and M&A team drive more effective commercial diligence

 PROVISIONAL INVESTMENT THESIS

-Independent of the CIM, develop individual investment case statements that the team believes explains “why do we think we can make money on the deal?”
+Independent of the IM, develop individual investment case statements that the team believes explains “why do we think we can make money on the deal?”

 This Provisional thesis becomes the basis for the entire diligence exercise